 We explore the paradigms, postures, and practices necessary to ground ourselves in a non-anxious presence that can remain distinctly Christian while also connecting meaningfully and deeply with the culture around us.

 Here’s what you’ll learn:

-- How to cultivate a posture that is both distinct from and connected to others.
+- How to cultivate a posture that is both connected and differentiated

-- How to listen deeply and empathetically so you know when and how to speak
+- How to listen deeply and empathically so you know when and how to speak

 - How to cultivate an everyday life on mission